VijetaPuthran/Web-scraping-challenge/README.md

 * The image url string for the full resolution hemisphere image, and the Hemisphere title containing the hemisphere name was saved.
 Then a Python dictionary was used to store the data using the keys `img_url` and `title`.

-* The dictionary was appended with the image url string and the hemisphere title to a list.
+* The dictionary was appended with the image url string and the hemisphere title, into a list.
 This list will contain one dictionary for each hemisphere.

 ## Step 2 - MongoDB and Flask Application